-In this guide we will show you how to send webhooks from Kotlin using the Svix webhooks service, and offer a state of the art webhooks solution in minutes.
-You can think of Svix as a sort of Twilio or SendGrid, but for webhooks.
+In this guide, we demonstrate sending webhooks with Kotlin using the Svix webhooks service, and offer a world class webhooks solution in minutes.

 If you don't need a tutorial and just want to get started, please consider reading the quickstart docs instead.

 Kotlin support in Svix

 You can use Svix using the Kotlin library as shown in the examples below, or alternatively use the Svix REST API directly if you prefer.

 Webhooks require a lot more engineering time, resources and ongoing maintenance than you would first expect.

 When building your own webhooks you have to deal with a lot of challenges, such as: unreliable user endpoints, which fail or hang more often than you think.
 You need to monitor the deliverability to make sure your webhook service is reliable.
 Webhooks come with a myriad of security implications, such as SSRF, replay attacks, unauthenticated webhook events, and more.

 This is where we come in.
 With Svix you can start sending webhooks in under five minutes, and we take care of all of the above and more.

 You can also refer to the documentation for full documentation of how to use Svix.

 In Svix you have three important entities you will be interacting with:

 message: these are the webhooks being sent.
 They can have contents and a few other properties.